Gamers for Giving 2020 is our 12th annual fundraiser in support of Gamers Outreach programs, and we couldn’t be more excited!

 Since then, we’ve quadrupled our list of supported hospitals, and tripled our capacity to support patients.

-Gamers Outreach initiatives are rolling into nearly 200 facilities across the United States.
-Collectively, our GO Karts have the capacity to support as many as 1.1 – 1.4 million patients per year!!
+Gamers Outreach initiatives exist in more than 200 facilities across the United States.
+Collectively, our GO Karts have the capacity to support as many as 1.5 – 2 million play sessions per year!!

 You can read more about the incredible progress our donors have helped pioneer in our recent annual report.